Visual Feedback

 Collecting visual feedback with Huddlekit

 Huddlekit turns any live URL into a feedback canvas.
 Reviewers pin comments directly on elements—no screenshots, no browser extensions, no login required for guests.
-Each comment captures the element, viewport, and browser automatically.
+Each comment captures the element, viewport, and browser automatically, so developers get the full context they need to fix issues in one pass.

 Start collecting visual feedback